CULTURE AND HERITAGE IN ICELAND. A SUSTAINABLE LIFESTYLE CONNECTED WITH THE LOCAL ENVIRONMENT.

 • MAIN OBJECTIVES:

-LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY course covers all the needs of the project cycle to preserve local culture.
+CULTURE AND HERITAGE course covers all the needs of the project cycle to preserve local culture.
 As a teacher, you will have to adapt Iceland experience to your personal situation and your own reality in order to create a successful plan.
 The plan will start developing the idea, finding the right partners, designing a successful project, assessing during all the process –not only at the end– to manage properly and reporting it.
 In detail, the concrete goals of the course are:

 - To improve the knowledge about how to create preservation projects in order to foster European integration based on local culture.